Vivek-04022001/documentation/plone.app.dexterity/behaviors/testing-behaviors.md

 If you write a behavior with just a marker interface or schema interface, it's probably not necessary to test the interface.
 However, any actual code, such as a behavior adapter factory, ought to be tested.

-Writing a behavior integration test is not very difficult if you are happy to depend on Dexterity in your test.
+Writing a behavior integration test isn't very difficult if you are happy to depend on Dexterity in your test.
 You can create a dummy type by instantiating a Dexterity FTI in `portal_types`.
 Then enable your behavior by adding its interface name to the `behaviors` property.

 In many cases, however, it's better not to depend on Dexterity at all.
-It is not too difficult to mimic what Dexterity does to enable behaviors on its types.
+It isn't too difficult to mimic what Dexterity does to enable behaviors on its types.
 The following example is taken from `collective.gtags` and tests the `ITags` behavior we saw on the first page of this manual.